Stephanie Buckhanon Crowder

 Stephanie was licensed by Metropolitan Baptist Church (Washington, D.C.) and ordained by her home church, Friendship Baptist (Memphis, TN).
-She was on staff at Mississippi Blvd.
+She has ministerial standing in the Christian Church (Disciples of Christ) and was on staff at Mississippi Blvd.
 Christian Church (Disciples of Christ) as Asst.
 Minister/Christian Education.
 Stephanie served as the Christian Church in Tennessee (Disciples of Christ) Associate Regional Minister for Women’s Ministries, and was Associate Pastor of New Covenant Christian Church (Nashville, TN) for fifteen years.
 She and her husband co-founded The Empowerment Church (Nashville, TN).
 As Project Director of MICTAN, she provided HIV/AIDS training to congregations throughout the United States.

 In May 2000 Stephanie earned her Doctor of Philosophy degree in Religion (New Testament) from Vanderbilt University.
 She was a 1999-2000 Fund for Theological Education Dissertation Fellow as well as a 2002-03 Fellow for the Wabash Center for Teaching and Religion.
 Her published dissertation is Simon of Cyrene: A Case of Roman Conscription.
 She has also published in The African American Pulpit and Lectionary,Women at the Well: Volume 2, The Chalice Introduction to the New Testament and The Peoples’ Bible.
 Her work on the Gospel of Luke can be found in True to Our Native Land: An African American New Testament Commentary.
 Additionally she has essays in Soundings in Cultural Criticism: Perspectives and Methods in Culture, Power, and Identity in the New Testament, Matthew:Texts@Contexts, and Parenting as Spiritual Practice and Source of Theology.

 Stephanie wrote A Faith-Based Curriculum for Addressing Substance Abuse for the Congress of National Black Churches.
 She has authored numerous resources related to faith and health in addition to writing various devotional guides.
 Many of her sermons have appeared in a local newspaper, The Tennessean.
 She addresses pop culture in her blogs for Church Anew and formerly with Inside Higher Education and The Huffington Post.